dmontaner/pandas_save_profiler/README.md

 # Pandas Save Profiler

-`pandas_save_profiler` helps you evaluating and comparing performance of different pandas read and write methods.
+`pandas_save_profiler` helps you evaluating and comparing the performance of different pandas read and write methods.

+## Install

+    pip install pandas-save-profiler

 ## Usage